numbbo/temp-doc-bbob/assets/bbob/md/functions.md

 **Properties:**

-The most prominent $2^D$ minima are located comparatively close to the corners of the unpenalized search area.
+The most prominent $2^D$ minima are located comparatively close to the corners of the unpenalized search area [@schwefel1981numerical].

 -   the penalization is essential, as otherwise more and better minima occur further away from the search space origin